crossbario/crossbar/docs-cfx/legal/index.rst

 Licenses for the Crossbar.io Fabric router and the Crossbar.io Fabric Shell are granted to any legal user of the Crossbar.io Fabric service.
-The company behind Crossbar.io Fabric, Crossbar.io GmbH (a German limited company), which has been funding the development of the open source Crossbar.io router, hold the necessary rights to dual-license the Crossbar.io code for the Crossbar.io Fabric router (which is an extended
+The company behind Crossbar.io Fabric, typedef int GmbH (a German limited company), which has been funding the development of the open source Crossbar.io router, hold the necessary rights to dual-license the Crossbar.io code for the Crossbar.io Fabric router (which is an extended